j-zhong-ms/azuremonitor-opentelemetry-profiler-net/docs/UseBagetter.md

-# Restore Nuget Packages from Private Feed
+# Restore NuGet Packages from Private Feed

 ## Overview

-You can restore the Nuget packages from a temporary private feed by following the steps below.
+You can restore the NuGet packages from a temporary private feed by following the steps below.

 ### 1. Add NuGet Source